GlobalyHub/Task-Assessments/Backend Nest JS Task.md

 # Software Engineer (Full Stack) - Typescript / Nest.JS Task
-Please attempt the following assessment and share your task repository or any attachments through email.
+Please attempt the following assessment and share your task repository or any attachments through email at career@globalyhub.com.

 The task is to build a part of the client section of a system.
 It should be done in max 7 days after receiving it if not communicated otherwise.